 Contrary to popular belief, drinking water does not flush alcohol and drugs out of the human system.
 Sleeping and taking coffee also do not speed up sobering up for classes in the following hours.
 Also, it takes two weeks of sobriety for the liver to recover from alcoholism.
 However, attempting to do this without a plan supervised by clinical experts often fails.

 Other Stereotypes of Addiction and Recovery

-There are a lot of stereotypes in substance abuse and addiction recovery.
+There are a lot of stereotypes about substance abuse and addiction recovery.
 For instance, individuals influenced by substances usually think they have control over their lives, despite the addiction’s persistent presence.
 The following are additional facts about substance use that most college students are unaware of:

 - Drinking problems cannot be addressed by simply avoiding alcohol.
 Healthier habits must be in place to divert the mind’s attention from addictive substances.
 New and fun hobbies are implemented by treatment spaces to encourage individuals.

 - Medication-based detox programs can help address headaches and weight loss.
-These are often withdrawal – induced.
+These are often withdrawal-induced.

 - Heavy drinking induces high blood pressure for one to two weeks.
 This can lead to problems in the circulatory system when not addressed immediately.

 - Physical appearance changes negatively because of alcoholism.
 As alcohol dehydrates the body, it also decreases the moisture available for the skin.